quarbby/Today-I-learnt/ThingsToRead.md

 # Loads of Random Readings For A Day I'm Lazing on the bed

+### 29/10/16 - Naming schemes

+Thinking of a naming scheme for your cluster of computers?
+Enter [Naming Schemes](https://namingschemes.com/).

 ### 28/10/16 - DDOS in US

 Too huge a thing not to be documented, because many sites such as Reddit, SoundCloud etc all went down